odCat/symmetric-qwerty/t.typ

  :lol ;p; JaJ :a: ftf jnj ;:;
  :jug ton knot poison the neither often

-I:Use your F-finger for the B-key.
+I:Both, F and J fingers, can be used for the B-key.
 *:_T_R_L83
 D:fff fbf fff bbb fff fbf fff